This diploma of higher education has two stages, each comprising 120 credits.

 For more details of when you will need to apply by and to download an application form, visit our Credit Transfer website.

-On completion of this undergraduate course, we'll award you the Diploma of Higher Education in Natural Sciences.
+On successfully completing this course, we’ll award you our Diploma of Higher Education in Natural Sciences.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.